duncandc/simulations/processed/README.md

-#Processed Catalogues
+# Processed Catalogues

-This directory contains processed versions of halo catalogues.
+This directory contains processed versions of simualtion data imncluding halo catalogs and particles.